Make Your Logs Work for You

 Conclusion

 Logs are a unique window into the depths of your technological infrastructure.
 Windows logs are no exception, but they can sometimes be frightening.
 It’s essential to have a way of making Windows events more manageable.
-Filtering your events is one such way.
-By using the filtering techniques described in this post, you’ll be able to quickly find the information you need according to your criteria.
+Filtering your events is one way to do so.
+By using the filtering techniques described in this post, you’ll be able to find the information you need according to your criteria quickly.

-However, even after learning and putting into practice the tips we’ve shared today, you may feel like you’re still spending too much time on Windows event logs.
-If this is the case, the next natural step is to consider the tools at your disposal and find one capable of handling both Windows event logs as well as logs from other systems.
-Consolidating your log data in one log management system can make your life much easier by simplifying and reducing the time you spend on troubleshooting, allowing you to concentrate on doing the work that generates the most value for your organization.
+However, even after learning and putting the tips we’ve shared today into practice, you may still feel like you’re spending too much time on Windows event logs.
+If this is the case, the next logical step is to consider the tools at your disposal and find one capable of handling both Windows event logs and logs from other systems.
+Consolidating your log data in a single log management system can make your life much easier by simplifying and reducing the time spent on troubleshooting, allowing you to focus on the work that generates the most value for your organization.

-One tool you might want to consider is SolarWinds® Papertrail.
-Papertrail is a cloud-based log management solution, and it’s quick to set up and easy to use.
-It can centralize logs from a huge variety of sources, including Windows event logs.
+One tool you may want to consider is SolarWinds Papertrail.
+SolarWinds Papertrail is a cloud-based log tool, and it’s quick to set up and easy to use.
+It can centralize logs from a massive variety of sources, including Windows event logs.
 It aggregates your log data and lets you search multiple sources from a single search bar.
 With its “live tail” function, you can even search and view real-time log data, which is particularly useful when troubleshooting and testing issue resolution.
-Like most log management tools, Papertrail also offers alerting and notifications and supports sending notifications to Slack, PagerDuty, and other messaging systems.
-If you’re looking for an easy solution for searching and monitoring Windows and other logs, check out Papertrail.
+Want to give it a try?
+You can sign up for a free trial of SolarWinds Papertrail now and see just how it can work for you.

 This post was written by Carlos Schults.
 Carlos is a .NET software developer with experience in desktop and web development, and he’s now trying his hand at mobile.
 He has a passion for writing clean and concise code, and he’s interested in practices capable of helping you improve app health, such as code review, automated testing, and continuous build.